Snorkel with turtles at Plage de Malendure!

 Cons

-- Beach is not as spectacular as many of the other beaches on the island.
+• Beach is not as pretty as other beaches in the area

 Conclusion: Is Plage de Malendure worth visiting?